ngageoint/hootenanny/README.md

 * ESRI File Geodatabase (.gdb)
 * .zip files containing shapefiles and/or .gdb files
 * geonames.org (.geonames)
-* OSM API database sources can be set as a conflation reference layer to be conflated with other datasets in Hootenanny, but OSM API database cannot be directly ingested into Hootenanny (experimental feature).
+* OSM API database sources (MapEdit, etc.) can be set as a conflation reference layer to be conflated with other datasets in Hootenanny (experimental feature), but OSM API database data cannot be directly ingested into Hootenanny.

-_Export:_ There are currently four options for exporting data from Hootenanny:
+_Export:_ The options for exporting data from Hootenanny are:
 * File Geodatabase (FGDB)
 * Shapefile,
 * OSM
-* Web Feature Service (WFS).
+* Web Feature Service (WFS)
+* OSM API database (experimental) - output of a conflation job containing OSM API database data only

 Note that .gdb, Shapefile, and OSM formats are exported as a zip file containing all of the relevant associated files, while WFS is exported as WFS Get Capabilities service URL that can be added into an OGC-enabled third party application